EU sues Hungary and Poland over LGBTQ discrimination | DW | 15.07.2021

-The European Commission has started legal steps against Hungary and Poland over violations of fundamental rights of LGBTQ people.
+The European Commission has started legal steps against Hungary's law banning LGBTQ content for minors and Poland's "LGBTQ-free" zones.

 The European Commission on Thursday launched legal cases against Hungary and some regions in Poland over LGBTQ discrimination.